apache/calcite/site/_docs/reference.md

 ### Calling functions with named and optional parameters

 Usually when you call a function, you need to specify all of its parameters, in order.
-But if the function has been defined with named and optional parameters
+But that can be a problem if a function has a lot of parameters, and especially if you want to add more parameters over time.

+To solve this problem, the SQL standard allows you to pass parameters by name, and to define parameters which are optional (that is, have a default value that is used if they are not specified).

 Suppose you have a function `f`, declared as in the following pseudo syntax: